Problem · Cross-border leadership

 What actually works.
 Split the seat.
 Keep the CMO.
 Build the US operating layer.

 Stage one: split the seat by signal type.
 Write down what the home CMO actually does.
 Mark each task by signal source.
 Home-signal tasks (global brief, brand architecture, budget allocation, category claim) stay with the CMO.
-US-signal tasks (daily sales-call reading, US conference picks, US trade-press relationships, US contractor coordination) move to a US-resident operator seat.
+US-signal tasks (daily sales-call evaluation, US conference picks, US trade-press relationships, US contractor coordination) move to a US-resident operator seat.

 Stage two: install the US operating layer.
-The US-resident operator can be fractional, retainer-based, or hired.
+The US-resident operator can be retainer-based, partner-based, or hired.
 The role is daily signal capture and decision routing, not strategy.
 Weekly written signal report flows back to the home CMO so the global brief stays informed.
 The home CMO gets to do strategy work again instead of timezone arbitrage.

 Stage three: rebuild the US-facing materials inside the new structure.
 US category claim, peer set, proof shape, trade-press relationships, and AI cue space are now owned by the US-resident operator with home CMO sign-off on global coherence.
-The US program reads US-format because a US-format seat is writing it.
+The US program judges US-format because a US-format seat is writing it.

 Before rebuild (single seat from home)After rebuild (split seat, home + US-resident)